Planning With Integrity

 Options for cabin succession planning may include direct transfer of ownership, drafting cabin co-ownership agreements, establishing a family LLC, or forming a Cabin Trust.
 Each of these options has pros and cons, so contact us to help you begin the process for thoughtful and meaningful transition of the beloved family cabin from one generation to the next.

-Guardianships & conservatorships
+Guardianships

 Guardianship is a legal relationship between a competent adult and a person who because of incapacity is unable to make personal decisions, such as housing, education, and medical care.

 Oftentimes, parents need to establish themselves (and/or their adult children) as guardians if they have a child with a disability.
-Once that child reaches the age of 18, a guardianship and conservatorship will allow for the protection that individual needs during adulthood.
+Once that child reaches the age of 18, a guardianship will allow for the protection that individual needs during adulthood.

 We can help you navigate through the court process to make sure your loved-one is cared for.